Basement Finishing Value Calculator

 Review Your Results

-The calculator will instantly display the Total Cost, Estimated Value Add, and Return on Investment (ROI) for your basement finishing project.
+The calculator will instantly display the Total Project Cost, Estimated Value Add, Return on Investment (ROI), Projected Home Value, Effective Cost per Sqft, and Value-Recovered Sqft.
+Additionally, review the 'Project Insights' panel for a deeper understanding of your results.

 Example Calculation

-A homeowner in a mid-range market wants to finish their 800 sq ft basement, anticipating a cost of $45 per square foot.
+A homeowner in a mid-range market wants to finish their 800 sq ft basement, anticipating a cost of $45 per square foot, with a current home value of $350,000 and a standard finish level.

 Basement Size (sqft)